anders-biostat/rlc_tutorial/citeseq_example/text.md

 Play a bit with the app.
 Now you can easily find out for any gene with high variability whether it is expressed throughout, or whether is is specific to one of the clusters visible in the t-SNE embedding.
-This will help us to understand the t-SNE plot.
+This will help us to conveniently explore and understand the t-SNE plot.

 ## Analysing marked cells

-Mark one of the cell cluster in the t-SNE plot by drawing a rectangle with the mouse while holding the Shift key.
+Mark one of the cell clusters in the t-SNE plot by drawing a rectangle with the mouse while holding the Shift key.
 (Drawing without Shift causes zooming in rather than selecting).
 You can unselect all cells by holding Shift and double-clicking.
 (Double-clicking without Shift undoes any zooms and returns to the original axis limits.)

 After marking cells in the browser, you can go right back to your R session and inquire about them using the `getMarked` function.